hatami57/meteor/README.md

 6. `ValidateAfterExecutionAsync`: Validating environment after executing the operation
 7. `FinalizeAsync`: Finalize and release resources

-When you derive from `OperationAsync` class, `ExecuteAsync` is an abstract method that should be implemented, however other methods are overridable.
+When you derive from `OperationAsync` class, `ExecutionAsync` is an abstract method that should be implemented, however other methods are overridable.

 You can stop execution flow in any step by throwing an exception, but `FinalizeAsync` is always called at the end whether any exception is occured or not.